Click Below to Skip Ahead

 Kinkalows pick up concepts like using the litter box in the first few uses.
 They are very sharp, quick, and active.
 Because they are so in tune with their surroundings, they make very good candidates for advanced training like walking on a leash and learning tricks.

 However, they’re independent and have a mind of their own.
 Sometimes, the habits you consider poor behavior are challenging to correct, even with training.
 For example, your Kinkalow might enjoy watching you cook dinner and refuse to leave the kitchen.
-They may not jump on the counter or pounce on your food, but it may be difficult to convince them to leave the area.
+They may not be able to jump on the counter or pounce on your food, but it may be difficult to convince them to leave the area.

 Grooming ✂️

 Kinkalows don’t need to be bathed often unless they get dirty, but if they need a bath, you can use hypoallergenic cat shampoo to reduce the risk of any chemical irritation.
-You’ll also need to brush their teeth at least a few times a week, inspect their ears regularly, and trim their nails every month.
+You’ll also need to brush their teeth at least a few times a week, inspect their ears regularly, and trim their nails as needed, roughly every month.

 Health Conditions 🏥